Makers-Corner/LED-Matrix-Sign/README.md

 1. Connect to LED SIGN wifi network
 2. Once connected it should auto launch your web browser to the setup page
 3. If it does not automatically launch, open your browser and navigate to 192.168.4.1
-4. Once sign is connected the ip address will start scrolling on the display
+4. Once sign is connected your selected network the ip address will start scrolling on the display
-5. Go to ip address shown on the display and enjoy your new sign
+5. Go to ip address shown on the display
+6. enjoy your new sign